-In less time it takes to wash my face and brush my teeth and hair, my spine and mind feel aligned, and I’m ready to start my day in an uplifting way.
+In less time than it takes to wash my face and brush my teeth and hair, my mind, body and spirit are aligned, and I’m ready to start my day in an uplifting way.

-Find out how to practice the poses here in my award-winning book 108 Yoga and Self-Care Practices for Busy Mamas, available for purchase on the MSI Press website, Amazon, Barnes & Noble, Walmart and Books-A-Million websites.
+Check out my morning routine in my award-winning book 108 Yoga and Self-Care Practices for Busy Mamas, available on Amazon, Barnes & Noble and the MSI Press website.
 This book is a great gift, guide and resource for busy people like you!

 Note that this website and the Stand Up for Your Self-Care YouTube Channel are for informational purposes only and should not be used as a substitute for professional medical advice, diagnosis or treatment.
 Speak with your doctor before beginning any new exercise routine or wellness plan.